Skip to navigation Skip to content

 Credit or debit card + Read more ...

-Customers can pay with their credit or debit card in the Money you owe service in their Centrelink online account and the Express Plus Centrelink mobile app.
+Customers can pay with their credit or debit card (Visa or Mastercard only) in the Money you owe service in their Centrelink online account and the Express Plus Centrelink mobile app.
 The payments will go to the Reserve Bank of Australia.

 The system will recognise credit and debit card payments made through Centrelink online account or the Express Plus Centrelink mobile app.
 This includes repayments for an outstanding advance or debt.
 This allows eligible customers with no outstanding debt balance to apply for an advance.